osuosl/beaver-barcamp-pelican/content/pages/about.rst

 Oregon State provides many parking lots, all of which are free to use on the weekend.
 The image below provides a map of the lots closest to Kelley Engineering Center.
-OSU also hosts many other events on campus so we recommend visiting the `university calendar`_ prior to check possible conflicts.
+OSU also hosts many other events on campus so we recommend visiting the `university calendar`_ to check for possible conflicts.

 .. image:: /theme/img/BBCParkingMap.png
   :width: 90%